This guide is designed to provide detailed instructions on configuring IceWarp in a hybrid environment with Microsoft 365.

 The last step is to Review and "Create connector", and we have created our connection between servers in one way.

 The same setting applies in WebAdmin.
-Choose "Hamburger menu" -> Users & domains -> Click on Domain from Domain list -> Properties, and you can change the Type to "Distributed domain" here.
+Choose "Hamburger menu" -> Users & domains -> Click on Domain from Domain list -> Properties, and you can change the Type to "Distributed domain" or "Backup domain" here.

 The connection between servers is designed for e-mails only.